emehrkay/pyt/README.md

     - `active` <bool> -- easy way to soft delete
     - `properties` <text> indexed -- a json string of the key => val pairs for the entity
     - `time_created` and `time_updated` <timestamp> indexed -- automatically updated when its respective action is taken on the record
-    - All database columns are explicit, no virtual columns that extra value from the properties
+    - All database columns are explicit, no virtual columns whose values are derived from the properties
 1. While entities (`Node[T]` `Edge[T]`) can be manually created, it is easier to use the constructor functions (`NewNode` `NewEdge`).
 The only reason they arent private is to allow for extendability
 1. Create your own sqlite instance.
 Just make sure that you add `?_foreign_keys=true` when creating it.